Build Standalone Expo .apk and .ipa with Turtle CLI

 Let us go through an example of how to create your application file without resorting to Expo servers.
 That means you can keep an application private and also build your application while being offline.

-and Node.js (version 8 or newer) available.
-In my experience, using the current LTS version of Node.js (version 10.15.3) works best.
+The following instructions assume you have bash and Node.js available.
+In my experience, using the current LTS version of Node.js (version 16.13.2) works best.

 Caveat: I could not complete the iOS instructions to the end since I do not have an Apple Developer paid account.